Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics

 \subsection{Discrete-mode region}

-The preceding analysis shows that the continuum description is valid only when both conditions~\eqref{eq:LongLineConditions} hold.
-If either of them is violated, the reduced dynamics is governed by the discrete transmission-line modes.
-We refer to this complementary region of parameter space as the \textit{discrete-mode region}, shown as the dotted region in Fig.~\ref{fig:regime_diagram}.
+The preceding analysis shows that the continuum description is valid for $t<\tau_\mathrm{TL}$ only when both conditions~\eqref{eq:LongLineConditions} hold.
+If either of them is violated, the reduced dynamics is governed by the discrete transmission line modes.
+We refer to this complementary region of parameter space as the \textit{discrete-mode region}, shown as the dotted region in Fig.~\ref{fig:finiteTLoverview}~(d).

 Two limiting cases are particularly simple.
-In the comb-edge region, discussed in Sec.~\ref{sec:DiscreteSpectrum}, the qubit is tuned near the low-frequency edge of a dense modal comb, and only a few nearby modes participate significantly in the dynamics.
-In the short-line region, discussed in Sec.~\ref{sec:ShortLineRegime}, the spectrum is sparse on the scale of the coupling and, for typical superconducting-circuit parameters (see Appendix~\ref{sec:OrderMagnitude}), a single transmission-line mode is usually sufficient for a quantitatively accurate description.

-Away from these two limits, however, the number of modes that must be retained can be much larger and depends nontrivially on the hierarchy among $\omega_q$, $\omega_g$, and $\omega_{\mathrm{TL}}$, as well as on the value of $G$.
+In the comb-edge discrete region, discussed in Sec.~\ref{sec:DiscreteSpectrum}, the qubit is tuned near the low-frequency edge of a dense modal comb, and only a few nearby modes participate significantly in the dynamics.
+In the \textit{short-line region}, discussed in Sec.~\ref{sec:ShortLineRegime}, the spectrum is sparse on the scale of the coupling and, for typical superconducting-circuit parameters (see Appendix~\ref{sec:OrderMagnitude}), a single transmission line mode is usually sufficient for a quantitatively accurate description.
+Away from these two limit regions, however, the number of modes that must be retained can be much larger and depends nontrivially on the hierarchy among $\omega_q$, $\omega_g$, and $\omega_{\mathrm{TL}}$, as well as on the value of $G$.